netspie/github-pro/README.md

 ### Responses

 The API normally returns JSON in the response body.
 In case of some errors it will return HTTP status code (500, 403, 404).
-The response body JSON might be is a unique object if it's a GET request, and/or it might be an error object depending on the request was successfully processed.
+The response body with JSON might be is a unique object if it's a GET request or an error object if the request was not successfully processed.

 &nbsp;&nbsp;&nbsp;&nbsp; *Result Fields*